marktabler/dicechucker/README.md

     warrior.add('HP', '1d10')
     puts warrior

+Finally, each dieset in a diesheet is individually addressable, so if you want to see what your warrior rolled for strength - or allow your warrior a strength re-roll, you kind GM, you - it's easy to do:
+    warrior['STR'].results  # => [2, 3, 2]
+    warrior['STR'].roll     # => Re-roll that garbage!
+    warrior.puts   # => Gives you the new STR roll and all the other
+                   # => unchanged results

-Diesheets are rolled automatically when created, when a dieset is added, and when a dieset is removed.
+Diesheets are rolled automatically when created.
+When a dieset is added, just that dieset is rolled.
+When a dieset is removed, nothing happens to the rest of the diesets in the diesheet.
+In other words, every dieset is instantiated with a rolled result, but if you want a fresh batch of results you'll need to call the .roll method on your diesheet.

 Copyright